-What were pivotal moments for you that encouraged you to start you own company against overwhelming odds?
+What were pivotal moments for you that encouraged you against overwhelming odds?

 I spent a year studying and reading about startups before I decided to start one.
 One of the biggest things I took away was that if you stuck it out for at least 2 years, your chances of having some success were pretty high.

 In contrast, I'd see a lot of founding teams who quit after 6 or 9 months.
 After seeing 50+ data points, that gave me the conviction that if I dedicated 2 years no matter what the chance of success was actually decently high.

 That's also what got us through our first failed company, Sonalight, on which we spent one year with no good outcome.
 But we weren't deterred from starting again because we knew we had to stick it out for 2 years minimum!

 How do you prioritise between what you do yourself and what you delegate at different stages of growth?

 With the stage that we're at (> 10MM in ARR, 50 people) the CEO should delegate as much as possible.

 The two things the CEO cannot delegate is 1) hiring and running the leadership team and 2) setting the overall strategy and direction.